Occlusal Guards in Bridgeton, MO

 We want to help save your teeth and ease your pain by providing quality night guards in Bridgeton, MO.

 Do you wake up in the morning with jaw pain, neck aches, and even migraines?
 These are common symptoms of a condition called bruxism, which causes you to clench and grind your teeth, especially while sleeping.
 The damage done to your teeth (and your quality of life!) caused by grinding and clenching can be severe and lead to numerous complications including worn down and fractured teeth, temporomandibular joint disorder (TMJ), and chronic migraines.

-Dr. Burgdorf has extensive experience in treating bruxism and other conditions related to nighttime grinding and clenching with occlusal guards, often known as night guards.
-Unlike the bulky guards that are sold in drug stores, our night guards are small, fit comfortably, and are finely calibrated to fit each patient’s particular bite.
+Dr. Burgdorf, our top dentist in Bridgeton, MO, has extensive experience in treating bruxism and other conditions related to nighttime grinding and clenching with occlusal guards, often known as night guards.
+Unlike the bulky guards that are sold in drug stores, our night guards in Bridgeton, MO are small, fit comfortably, and are finely calibrated to fit each patient’s particular bite.

 If you have noticed headaches, jaw pain, or tooth breakage—or if you have already been diagnosed with bruxism or TMJ—contact our Bridgeton, MO dental office today at (314) 291-9000 to schedule an evaluation with Dr. Burgdorf.
 We also invite you to get in touch with us if you have questions about our night guards or treatments.

 Meanwhile, read through the questions we hear most often from patients about TMJ and bruxism, and the treatments we offer for these conditions in our dental office.

 - What are the dangers of bruxism?

 - What is TMJ?

 - How can you help me with bruxism or TMJ?

 - Do you offer any payment plans?